rayweitzenberg/generator-mechaneyes/README.md

 The commented out version directly below will display your content _with a sidebar_.

-With the sidebar version, your content is injected into the container wrapped in the same HTML element structure used when displaying on a uniqlo.com page that has a sidebar.
+Your content is injected into the container wrapped in the same HTML element structure used when displaying on a uniqlo.com page.
 This structure matches the site so your styling isn't busted once your content is inserted into the CMS.

 ```
 <!-- ————————————————————————————————————o————————————————————————————————————o FULL WIDTH -->